cri-o/cri-o/tutorials/kubeadm.md

 Next the user should reload and restart the CRI-O service to load the configurations.

-Last step the user also should add the cgroup driver on the configuration file or pass it as a parameter when starting kubeadm for the master node sample of parameters for configuration file:
+Last step.
+The user also should add the cgroup driver to the configuration file or pass it as a parameter when starting kubeadm for the master node.
+The following are samples of parameters for the configuration file:

 ```bash
 ---